versehe/AB_Testing_Notebook/Statistical Inference/04. Hypothesis Testing/README.md

 ### P Value
 P-value is the probability of null hypothesis is true.
-If P-value is smaller than the the P-value at desired Type I error rate, you can reject null hypothesis.
+If P-value is smaller than the the P-value at desired Type I error rate, then it's telling you null hypothesis is unlikely to be true.
+Then, you can reject null hypothesis.
 It's an easy way to measure hypothesis test result.